Antin Infrastructure Partners SA: 2023 Universal Registration Document Now Available

 - the social, societal and environmental information constituting the statement of non-financial performance, and

-- the description of the share buyback program, the proposed resolutions submitted to the next General Meeting of Shareholders and the report of the Board of Directors on these resolutions.
+- the description of the share buyback programme, the proposed resolutions submitted to the next General Meeting of Shareholders and the report of the Board of Directors on these resolutions.

 About Antin Infrastructure Partners